Davin Meggett

-Davin Meggett (born March 22, 1990) is an American former running back football player.
+Davin Meggett (born March 22, 1990) is an American former football player.
+Meggett spent only three seasons in the National Football League (NFL) as a reservist or practice squad member.
 He played college football for the University of Maryland.

-He has also been a member of the Houston Texans, Indianapolis Colts, Dallas Cowboys and Washington Redskins.

 Early life

-Meggett was born in Clinton, Maryland on March 22, 1990 to Super Bowl champion and two-time Pro Bowl selection Dave Meggett and mother Victoria Davis.
-He grew up in Upper Marlboro, Maryland with his mother and stepfather John Davis.
+Meggett was born in Clinton, Maryland, on March 22, 1990, to Super Bowl champion and two-time Pro Bowl selection Dave Meggett and mother Victoria Davis.
+He grew up in Upper Marlboro, Maryland, with his mother and stepfather John Davis.
 At the age of 9, Meggett switched from his preferred sport of soccer to football because his childhood friend played the game.
 Meggett, however, was doubtful that he was of large enough stature to play intercollegiate football for a major college program.

 At Surrattsville High School, Meggett was a three-year starting running back.
 As a junior in 2006, he ran for 1,150 yards on 156 attempts, rushed for ten touchdowns, and garnered second-team all-county and honorable mention all-state honors.
 Meggett experienced a breakout year as a senior in 2007, during which he led the Surratsville Hornets to its first playoff berth since the establishment of the team in 1960.
 He was an accomplished track runner placing well at the regional tournament and setting several high school weight-lifting records under Coach Richard S. Hensel.
 He finished the regular season as the second-leading rusher in the Washington, D.C. metropolitan area.
 On the season, Meggett rushed 169 times for 1,784 yards and scored 26 rushing touchdowns and six receiving touchdowns.
 Rivals.com named him the 16th-ranked player in the state of Maryland.
 He was honored as a first-team All-Prince George's County, All-Met, and all-league player.
 Surrattsville High finished with a 10–2 record and a state playoffs berth.
 Meggett also ran track in high school and earned a letter all four years.
 He was honored as all-county and the team's field athlete of the year as a junior.